Musical modes are just holes

 B-C-D-E-F-G-A S-W-W-H-W-W-W B-Locrian

 This is why C-Major (or C-Ionian) shares the same notes as E-Phrygian.
 Same notes, but a different hole pattern, giving a different vibe.
+Remember, “the vibe” comes from the hole pattern.

 It is not uncommon for people to be unable to agree which mode some piece of music is in.
 This happens when there is not enough harmonic context, so the mode becomes ambiguous and therefore subjective.
 One example that comes to mind is Daft Punk’s “Get Lucky” (my vote goes to B-Dorian here).
 For some songs, however, the mode is very clear.
 Joe Satriani’s “Flying In A Blue Dream” is schoolbook Lydian.

-Now here’s another very cool thing: there are other hole pattern “blueprints” too!
+OK, moving on.
+Here’s another very cool thing: there are other hole pattern “blueprints” too!
 You can take one and start rotating it, discovering a completely new set of modes.

 Looking at the usual Aeolian hole pattern: